PLhery/node-twitter-api-v2/doc/examples.md

 ### With user credentials (act as a logged user)

-This kind of auth is needed for endpoint mentionned with `"OAuth 1.0a User context"` in Twitter documentation.
+This kind of auth is needed for endpoint mentionned with `"OAuth 1.0a User context"` or `"OAuth 2.0 Authorization Code with PKCE"` in Twitter documentation.
 Usually, this is used to act on behalf of a user.

 Access token and access secret are obtained through [the 3-legged auth flow](./auth.md).

+- OAuth 1.0a User context

+This authentification method requires to use a couple of 4 keys, 2 are your app keys and 2 are obtained with the 3-legged auth flow.
 ```ts
 const client = new TwitterApi({
   appKey: '<YOUR-TWITTER-APP-TOKEN>',